dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 go into the wrong directory, you can type `cd ..` to go back up one directory.
                 * Also, fun fact: you can press
 *tab* to auto-complete a directory or file in cmd.
+If it auto-completes incorrectly (to the wrong file/folder), just hit *tab* again until the desired file/folder shows up.
             * If you
 would like more help with Command Prompt, there are numerous basic online tutorials like